 Designing the most effective fix is an important step.
-This is where the Labor Cost Optimization Program comes into play.
-Based on the origin of the leakage a corrective action plan is deployed to prevent, avoid or influence the leakage problem.
-The variables identified in the Leakage Diagnostic are the measure of active leakage but they are not always the root cause.
+This is where Deloitte’s Labor Cost Optimization (LCO) service offering comes into play.
+Based on the origin of the leakage, a corrective action plan is deployed to prevent, avoid, or influence the leakage problem.
+The variables identified in the leakage diagnostics are the measure of active leakage, but they are not always the root cause.

-The Labor Cost Optimization Program addresses the primary activity (root cause) that is allowing the leakage and that directly or indirectly shows up in the variable.
-The corrective action or Leakage Mitigation Plans are designed to rework these primary activities to align the outcomes with the organizational objectives – the financial or operational targets.
+Labor Cost Optimization addresses the primary activity (root cause) that is allowing the leakage and that directly or indirectly shows up in the variable.
+The corrective action or leakage mitigation plans are designed to rework these primary activities to align the outcomes with the organizational objectives — the financial or operational targets.

 What do we need for cost containment?